 Rotel: Diced tomatoes with green chile pepper.

-Russet Potatoes: Peeled and diced into 1" cubes.
+Russet Potatoes: Peel and dice into 1" cubes.

 Beef Broth: You'll want the broth to mostly cover the potatoes, 3-4 cups will work.